PaulmSchneider/DataMining_Group12/README.md

 **Summary of Questions:**

-*What driving conditions are the most hazerdous?*
+*What driving conditions are the most hazardous?*

 High wind speed and poor visibility held the highest probability of a minor accident.